nttlevine/nttlevine.github.io/methodologies/index.md

 ### Data Management

 I've done secondary data and archival data management for projects where I was working to try to blend qualitative and quantitative data into a usable database.
-To read more about my approach to data management check out my article in the July Newletter from _LASER PULSE_ titled ["Secondary Data Management & Organization"](https://laserpulse.org/2022/07/secondary-data-management-organization/)!
+To read more about my approach to data management check out my award winning blog article on the _LASER PULSE_ website: ["Secondary Data Management & Organization"](https://laserpulse.org/2022/07/secondary-data-management-organization/)!

 ### Metatheoretical Approach(es)